osu-uwaterloo/osu-uwaterloo-website/content/about/_index.md

 Welcome to **osu!UWaterloo**!

-osu!UWaterloo welcomes anyone interested in [osu!](https://osu.ppy.sh) regardless of skill level.
-We run many events each term  including:
+osu!UWaterloo welcomes anyone interested in [osu!](https://osu.ppy.sh) regardless of skill level, gamemode, or however else they may choose to enjoy osu!
+We run a number of events each term  including:
 - Waterloo osu!
 Cup
 - osu!-related contests
 - Trivia
 - In-person meetups

-- And more!
+No term is the same, but you can always expect some fun events to be planned!

 ![A UWaterloo student playing osu!](/images/perpet.jpg)